Last Updated on 4 March, 2022

 Also awesome?
 I have a 15% Sudio discount code if you are interested in buying Sudio earphones for yourself – scroll down to the bottom of the post because you know you have to work for it.
-Note that the earphones were all sponsored by Sudio, but this review is all my personal, layman, non-audio expert opinion.
+Note that the earphones were all sponsored by Sudio, but this review is all me, my personal, layman, non-audio expert opinion.

 What I’m looking for in earphones

-Comfort: I’m honestly not super fussed about actual sound quality technicalities, but more so whether they are comfortable, don’t keep falling out of my ear and how well they block out sound around me – I put my earphones on to escape into my own space, so I want earphones that are good at keeping sound out but are still comfortable to wear.
+Comfort: I’m honestly not super fussed about actual sound quality technicalities, but it matters to me whether the earphones are comfortable to wear, that they don’t keep falling out of my ear and how well they block out sound around me.
+I put my earphones on to escape into my own space, so I want earphones that are good at keeping sound out but are still comfortable to wear.

 My earphone requirements are probably not the most conventional, but I just wanted to give some context as to how I’m reviewing these earphones.
 Before this, I mostly used the Apple headphones that came with the iPhone just because they were there and I didn’t have to go out and try and pick a pair, the sheer selection available in the market is a bit overwhelming for me.

 My first pair of what Sudio calls their ‘truly wireless’ earphones with earbuds only was the Sudio Nivå (no longer in production) which I got to test in 2018.
 Sure enough, these earphones are just two fancy earbuds without any wires in sight, quite a far cry from the jack-free Vasa Blå and Tre which I will talk a bit more about below.
 Since then, I’ve tried the Sudio Tolv in 2019, Sudio Fem and Sudio Ett in 2020, Sudio Nio and Sudio T2 in 2021 and the latest Sudio E2 in 2022.